 - Choose the right format for your ad

 - Write a catchy, but short set of text

 - Select the right call to action

-There are 4 format options.
-There’s a carousel, single image, single video and slideshow.
-The carousel allows you to use multiple images or videos to creating a moving ad.
+There are 4 format options. carousel, single image, single video and slideshow.
+The carousel allows you to use multiple images or videos to creat a moving ad.
 It’s best for a business trying to promote a catalog of products.
-Now the single image option is probably the most popular choice.
+The single image option is probably the most popular choice.
 As its name indicates, this option showcases one photo prominently on your ad.
 Similarly, the single video option showcases one video.
 And finally, you have a slideshow option.
 This is great for individuals who don’t have the time or resources to produce a video.
 You can get the same dynamic benefit of a video by simply stringing together photos.

 When it comes to strategy between photos and videos, there are a few things to keep in mind:

 - Video is now the most effective way to reach audiences in their newsfeed

 - Photos are effective, but they must resonate with your audience

 - The strongest campaigns use a combination of relevant ad formats, such as photo and video

 Here’s a popular example from the company Tastey.
 They are well known for their short videos that display cooking recipes.